sphinx-doc/sphinx/Doc-26/tutorial/datastructures.rst

    >>> 'guido' in tel
    True

-The :func:`dict` constructor builds dictionaries directly from lists of key- value pairs stored as tuples.
+The :func:`dict` constructor builds dictionaries directly from lists of key-value pairs stored as tuples.
 When the pairs form a pattern, list comprehensions can compactly specify the key-value list. ::

    >>> dict([('sape', 4139), ('guido', 4127), ('jack', 4098)])